IcyPistachio/COP4331-Group19/README.md

 # ContactManager

 # TO DO LIST
-# - UpdateContact.php
-# - updateContact function in code.js
 # - Test final product

 # COMPLETED LIST
+# - Created a way to edit contacts
 # - Added regex for email and phonenumber check
 # - Delete function, button and php work
 # - Add new contact database